 Carrum Downs includes relatively recent residential areas, industrial areas in the north, some rural areas and several small commercial areas.

-Major features of the area include Melbourne Water Eastern Treatment Plant, CFA Training College (Bangholme Campus), Carrum Downs Regional Shopping Centre, Carrum Downs Plaza, The Local Village (shopping centre), The Pines Flora and Fauna Reserve, Carrum Downs Recreational Reserve, Banyan Reserve, Botany Park Recreation Reserve, Polaris Reserve, Rotary Park, Sandfield Reserve, Wilton Bushland & Aboriginal Memorial Reserve and a number of schools.
+Major features of the area include Melbourne Water Eastern Treatment Plant, CFA Training College (Bangholme Campus), Carrum Downs Regional Shopping Centre, Carrum Downs Plaza, Local Village@ Carrum Downs (shopping centre), The Pines Flora and Fauna Reserve, Bayside Rock Climbing, Sk8House, Carrum Downs Recreational Reserve, Allied Reserve, Banyan Reserve, Botany Park Recreation Reserve, Greenwood Reserve, Lavender Hill Reserve, Polaris Reserve, Rotary Park, Sandfield Reserve, Wilton Bushland & Aboriginal Memorial Reserve, several business parks and a number of schools.